wanyuenmei/di/Language.md

 ```

 ## Modules
 `module` is a way of creating a namespace.
-It evalutes its body, and then makes
+It evaluates its body, and then
-exportable binds and labels available as `<module_name>.ident`.
+makes exportable binds and labels available as `<module_name>.ident`.
+Only
-Only binds and labels that start with a capital letter are exported.
+binds and labels that start with a capital letter are exported.
 ```
 (module "math" (define Square (lambda (x) (* x x)))) (math.Square 5) // => 25